 Common Causes of Trucking Crash

-At Herrman & Herrman, we see many different trucking accidents, and we know that all can result in significant injuries to the occupants of the smaller vehicles.
+At Herrman & Herrman, we see many different causes of trucking accidents, and we know that all can result in significant injuries to the occupants of the smaller vehicles.

 The most common causes of truck accidents include:

 - Drowsy driving: Truckers are often on the road for long periods of time, and many of them skip rest periods required by federal law.
 However, even if drivers abide by the hours-of-service rules, they can still be fatigued, and driver fatigue contributes to many accidents.

 - Distracted driving: Anything that takes a truck driver’s attention from the road can contribute to distracted driving.
 This can include talking on the phone, texting, looking at a navigation system, eating, daydreaming or anything that takes the driver’s eyes off the road or mind off the task of driving.

 - Failure to brake on time: The sheer operating weight of trucks and their cargo means that drivers must have a longer lead time to come to a stop safely.
 A fatigued driver or distracted driver may fail to react in time to a traffic slowdown or light turning red.

 - Speeding: Speeding is a significant cause of motor vehicle accidents, including large trucks.
 When a large truck is traveling at high speed, it needs a longer distance to stop.

 - Driving too fast for conditions: The posted speed limit may be too fast in certain circumstances.
 Adverse weather, heavy traffic, and slick road conditions might dictate that a truck driver needs to slow down to operate a big rig safely.
 A truck driver needs to maintain a reasonable speed for the conditions, regardless of the speed limit.